 (c) authenticate users;

-(d) serve contextual advertising on the device or online service or cap the frequency of advertising;
+(d) cap the frequency of advertising;

-(e) protect the security or integrity of the user, app, or online service;
+(e) protect the security or integrity of the user or app;

 (f) ensure legal or regulatory compliance; or

-(g) fulfill a request of the user, so long as the information collected for the activities listed in paragraphs (a)-(g) is not used or disclosed to contact a specific individual, including through behavioral advertising, to amass a profile on a specific individual, or for any other purpose.

-III.
+(g) allow an app to be made available to the user on the user’s device.

 Short Form Design Elements

-Given the different screen sizes, form factors, User Interface (“UI”) options and range of sensors available on devices, short form notice implementations may vary.
-To adhere to this code, app developers must ensure the following are implemented consistent with the design of the app:
+Given the different screen sizes, form factors, User Interface ("UI") options and range of sensors available on devices, short form notice implementations may vary.
+To adhere to this Code of Conduct, app developers must ensure the following are implemented consistent with the design of the app:

-All applicable data elements as described in II.A, and all applicable entities as described in II.B are listed in text that may also include an icon or symbol that conveys the information; nothing in this code shall be construed to preclude an app developer from describing data elements or entities with more specificity.
+A. All applicable data elements as described in II.A, and all applicable entities as described in II.B are listed in text that may be accompanied by or include an icon or symbol that conveys or attracts attention to the information.

-Apps shall differentiate between data that is collected and data that is not collected.
+B. App developers may comply with this Code of Conduct by displaying more specific descriptions than that set forth in the explanatory text in sections II.A and II.B. “parentheticals.”
+The more specific descriptions can be used instead of the text suggested, or by displaying more specific information in an additional field.

+C. App developers may list below the categories in Sections II.A. and II.B. that do apply in smaller text the categories in II.A. and II.B. that do not apply.

+D. Where practicable, participating app developers should display the applicable bolded text in Sections II.A. and II.B. in a single screen.

+E. The short form notice shall enable consumers ready access to explanatory information as set for in this Code of Conduct’s “parentheticals” which explain the applicable terms set forth in Sections II.A. and II.B.

-Text and font shall be distinct so as to easily stand out from the page background.
+F. Text and font shall be distinct so as to easily stand out from the page background.

-The short notice is readily available from the application.
-Nothing in this code shall be construed to require a click-through screen prior to installation or use of the application.
+G. The short notice shall be readily available from the application.

+H. This Code of Conduct does not require presentation of a short form notice prior to installation or use of the application.

-Apps that materially change their data collection or data sharing practices in a way that results in expanded or unexpected collection or disclosure of data shall inform consumers and may be required to obtain consent under Section 5 of the FTC Act.
+I. App developers that materially change their data collection or data sharing practices in a way that results in expanded or unexpected collection or disclosure of data shall notify consumers and may be required to obtain consent under Section 5 of the Federal Trade Commission Act.

 IV.
 Linkage to Data Usage, Terms of Use and/or Long Form Privacy Policies